• Skip to primary navigation

 Instructions

-• Put the peanuts in to a high powdered food processor and turn it on.
+• Put the peanuts into a high powdered food processor and turn it on.

 • You will need to keep stopping it and scrapping the sides down, and starting it again.